Holly Roth: Disappearance

-On November 23, 1964, a source at the State Department said, "We have not closed the case," and, "Our consul general is still working on it."
-On November 25, 1964, the Associated Press (AP) reported that the Moroccan police had listed Roth's death as accidental and that an inquiry into her disappearance was officially closed.
-The authorities permitted Franta to leave Morocco at any time, but he stayed in Safi trying to sell the Visa.
-According to Franta, an underwriter estimated the damage to the Visa at $5,600.
+On November 23, 1964, a source at the U.S. State Department stated that the investigation into Roth's disappearance had not been closed.
+On November 25, the Associated Press (AP) reported that Moroccan police had listed her death as accidental and that the inquiry was officially closed.
+Authorities permitted Franta to leave Morocco at any time, but he stayed in Safi trying to sell Visa.
+According to Franta, an underwriter estimated the damage to Visa at $5,600.
 Roth's body has never been found.

-She was 48 years old at the time of her disappearance.
-Julian Muller of Harcourt, Brace & World, Inc., publishers, a friend of Roth who had her power of attorney, described Roth as "tall, attractive, a rare person, kindly, imaginative and much beloved by everybody she knew.
+Julian Muller of the publishing company Harcourt, Brace & World, a friend of Roth who had been given power of attorney, described Roth as "tall, attractive, a rare person, kindly, imaginative and much beloved by everybody she knew.
 She had a great love of literature and letters and her speech and writing reflected it.
 She was a person of broad interests and highly articulate."

 Adaptations

-Roth's short novel, The Girl Who Saw Too Much (August 1956, The American), was adapted for television by Robert J. Shaw and broadcast on the August 29, 1956 episode of Kraft Television Theatre, starring Betsy Palmer.
+Roth's short novel, The Girl Who Saw Too Much (August 1956, The American), was adapted for television by Robert J. Shaw and broadcast on the August 29, 1956, episode of Kraft Television Theatre, starring Betsy Palmer.

 A story by Roth was adapted by Jerry Sohl as an episode of General Electric Theater.
 The episode, titled "So Deadly, So Evil", was broadcast on March 13, 1960.
 The cast included Ronald Reagan and Peggy Lee.

 The Sleeper was adapted by Charles Sinclair as an episode of 77 Sunset Strip.
 The episode, titled "Genesis of Treason", was broadcast on April 29, 1960.

 Her work also appeared on Moment of Fear.

 At the time of her death, two of Roth's works had been purchased to be adapted into film, but neither were produced.